puppetlabs/puppet-docs/source/guides/inventory_service.markdown

 The puppet master updates the inventory when agent nodes report their facts, which happens every time puppet agent requests a catalog.
 Optionally, additional puppet masters can use the HTTP API to send facts from their agents to the central inventory.

-Other tools, including Puppet Dashboard, can query the inventory via the puppet master's HTTP API.
+Other tools can query the inventory via the puppet master's HTTP API.
 An API call can return:

 * Complete facts for a single node